hungrymonkey/another-challenges/README_EXPLANATION.md

 SPA-ReactJS: This assignment has a criteria of being presented to a client rather than an academic or a manager.
 Clients want observable testable demos.
 I applied to a Reactjs job.
-If this challenge was presented to an academic, I would need to test and write to achieve some rigor.
+If this challenge was presented to an academic, I would need to achieve some type of rigor.
 My test cases would be more comprehensive and documented as unique with little deplication.
 If this challenge was presented to a manager, the code would have a better overview and become more shareable for the rest of the team.